 - you can show that we did not take notice of relevant information

 There are some things we cannot deal with through our complaints handling procedure.
 These include:

 - Any interaction with us which is outside of our grant-making process.
-If you do have a concern that falls outside our grant-making process, please read our Raising a Concern leaflet or contact the Customer Information team: Email: firstname.lastname@example.org Phone: 020 7591 6044
+If you do have a concern that falls outside our grant-making process, please read our Raising a Concern leaflet or contact the Customer Services team: Email: firstname.lastname@example.org Phone: 020 7591 6044.

 How do I complain?